 This proved frustrating whenever I or my teammate were caught up in our own scuffles slightly off-screen.
-What made it worse is neither player is granted control over the camera, limiting your field of view to whatever area the fixed camera is currently pointed at.
+What made it worse is that none of the players are granted control over the camera, limiting your field of view to whatever area the fixed camera is currently pointed at.
 Thankfully, this issue isn’t present when playing online.

 The Final Verdict

 Perhaps MUA 3 is nothing more than an attempt to recreate an era of gaming that has long since passed, or maybe I’ve just evolved as a gamer, spoiled by the amenities offered by more current titles.

 I’d consider MUA 3 to be the kind of game you pick up on sale and play when you’re in the mood for some mindless action; one where you maybe lower the volume, put on some music or a podcast, and watch as your simple button inputs translate into flashy combos on screen.